 Radial Roof: (Images removed) Round Roof: (Images removed) (Images removed) (Images removed) (Images removed)

-Wow, I just found this thread while looking for information on a diner (I will start a new thread if I don't find what I need).
+Wow, I just found this thread while looking for information on a diner.
 This information is very enlightening to me because I had the "turtle back" and "round" roofs reversed in my head.
 I am certainly glad I found this because it helps me with several Frisco passenger car projects I am working on.
+I will start a new thread if I do not find what I need.
 Terry